cirosantilli/git-tutorial/index.md

 Contains multiple repos for inter repo tests.

-It looks just like the github fork model!
+It looks just like the GitHub fork model!

 The repos are: